suprajaarthi/Restaurant-Management-System/README.md

 # Restaurant-Management-System
-Restaurant Management System in Python 3 and Tkinter
+Restaurant Management System using Python 3 and Tkinter

 Steps to run the code :